dclement1/Higher-Education---Demographics/README.md

 # Conclusion
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The IPEDS website states that any institution that participate in or are applicants for participation in any federal student financial aid program, is required to participate in their survey.
 One observation which can be made about the data set we obtained from the IPEDS site is that many institutions report basic information, however their participation fully in the survey is not happening.
 Incomplete data in many of the variables we analyzed lead to an incomplete picture and left holes in the research.
 In theory, the incomplete nature of many institutions data, could change the outcomes and interpretations of any analysis based on the data set.
 Compliance with the mandate to participate in this survey may need to be enforced better, as this important resource for educators, potential students, and researchers in general.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The need for complete and reliable data sets are extremely important.
+Big data sets like this usually contain interesting attributes, but can also be left un complete in some areas.
+This often creates skewed graphics that appeal to people who tend to only look at the picture and not the data behind it.
+Transparency is the key.
+This project has brought to light the concept that statistics and graphs can be skewed, while also being accurate at the same time.

 <br />